Mustafanaji0413/real-estate/README.md

 ## Possible future features

-- Style the Create Listing page
+- Style the Create Listing page.
-- Give the user an alert once they make an Inquiry
+- Give the user an alert once they make an Inquiry.
-- Highlight the page you are on in the Navbar
+- Highlight the page you are on in the Navbar.
 - Encourage users to register in more places on the website.
+- When filtering for a listing, make the items stick on text fields.